-In consultation with the School Council the school uses a web based Reward Package called Vivo Miles.
-The package can be accessed by both learners and parents from a PC or downloaded via an APP to a mobile phone.
-Learners can collect VIVOs in a number of ways such as producing excellent classwork/homework, participating in extra- curricular activities or achieving good attendance.
+In consultation with the School Council the school uses system of merits to reward learners.
+Merits can collected in a number of ways such as producing excellent classwork/homework, participating in extra- curricular activities or achieving good attendance.

-Vivo Miles can be "cashed in", in the form of High Street vouchers that can be spent in most High Street shops.
-Vivo Miles is proving very popular in motivating learners to achieve in school.
+Merits can be "cashed in", in the form of High Street vouchers that can be spent in most High Street shops.
+The use of merits is proving very popular in motivating learners to achieve in school.

-As well as collecting weekly Vivo Miles for good attendance, we also reward and celebrate good attendance with a raffle prize to each year group at the end of each month.
+As well as collecting weekly merits for good attendance, we also reward and celebrate good attendance with a raffle prize to each year group at the end of each month.
 To qualify to be entered into the raffle learners have to of obtained 93% - 100% attendance during the month.
 The number of raffle tickets an individual can obtain ranges from 5 if they have achieved 100% attendance down to 1 ticket if they have achieved 93% attendance.

 Heads of Year also celebrate the "Learner of the Month".
-This award is given to one boy and one girl from each Form and Vivo Miles are given for those nominated.
+This award is given to one boy and one girl from each Form and merits are given for those nominated.

 The Headteacher also regularly awards learners with a Headteacher's Award for work that is deemed to be of special commendation.
-This commendation is worth ten Vivo Miles.
+This commendation is worth ten merits.